Time and Watermarks in Confluent Cloud for Apache Flink

 The following diagram shows a stream of events with logical timestamps and watermarks flowing inline.
 In this example, the events are in order with respect to their timestamps, meaning that the watermarks are simply periodic markers in the stream.

-Watermarks are crucial for out-of-order streams, as shown in the following diagram, where the events are not ordered by their timestamps.
+Watermarks are crucial for out-of-order streams, as shown in the following diagram, where the events do not arrive in timestamp order.
 In general, a watermark declares that by this point in the stream, all events up to a certain timestamp should have arrived.
-Once a watermark reaches an operator, the operator can advance its internal event time clock to the value of the watermark.
+After a watermark reaches an operator, the operator can advance its internal event time clock to the value of the watermark.

-Event time is inherited by a freshly created stream element (or elements) from either the event that produced them or from the watermark that triggered creation of these elements.
+A freshly created stream element (or elements) inherits event time from either the event that produced them or from the watermark that triggered creation of these elements.

 As the watermarks flow through the streaming program, they advance the event time at the operators where they arrive.
 Whenever an operator advances its event time, it generates a new watermark downstream for its successor operators.